leptos-rs/leptos/ARCHITECTURE.md

 ## `cargo-leptos` helpers

-`leptos_config` and `leptos_hot_reload` exist to support two different features of `cargo-leptos`, namely its configuration and its view-patching/hot- reloading features.
+`leptos_config` and `leptos_hot_reload` exist to support two different features of `cargo-leptos`, namely its configuration and its view-patching/hot-reloading features.

 It’s important to say that the main feature `cargo-leptos` remains its ability to conveniently tie together different build tooling, compiling your app to